sackn/diffeq/README.md

 ## Higher Order Linear Homogenous Differential Equations

 ## Laplce Transforms
+**Laplce Transform Table:**

-Laplce Transform Table: Trust me this table will be important later (I did not create this website and I was too lazy to write out my own laplace transform table): https://tutorial.math.lamar.edu/classes/DE/Laplace_Table.aspx
+Trust me this table will be important later (I did not create this website and I was too lazy to write out my own laplace transform table): https://tutorial.math.lamar.edu/classes/DE/Laplace_Table.aspx
+### Laplce Transform Introduction
+Laplace transforms allow us to turn a calculus problem into an algebra problem.
+Before learning how to use the laplace transform to solve ODE's we must define how to even laplace transform some function that might appear in a differential equation.
+The forward laplace transform take a function of t $f(t)$ and transform into a function with respect to some variable $s$.
+A forward laplace transform is donated as $\mathcal{L} {f(t)} = F(s)$.
+The function that turns $f(t)$ into $F(s)$ is:

+$$F(s) = \int{0}^{\inf}e^{-st}f(t)dt$$

+### Problems with Solutions
+I take questions from a open source textbook and give full solutions.
+I'm not going to put many forward laplace transform questions since they don't have any work.
+Here is the open source textbook I pull from https://web.uvic.ca/~tbazett/diffyqs/laplace_section.html